-Our Rules for PE:
+Our Rules for PE

-- Long hair should be tied back. - Studs and watches and religious jewellery must be removed by the child on health and safety grounds or removed by parents before school on PE days. - Health and Safety policy must be observed at all times - Full PE kit must be worn. - Pupils forgetting kit will be loaned items when available - All PE kit needs to be labelled.
+- Long hair should be tied back.

+- Studs, watches and any religious jewellery must be removed by the child.

+- Health and Safety policy must be observed.

+- Full PE kit must be worn.

+- Pupils forgetting kit will be loaned items when available

+- All PE kit needs to be labelled.

-PE Kit:
+PE Kit